Clemapfel/jluna/docs/manual.md

 Base["println"](Base["typeof"](std::set<std::map<size_t, std::pair<size_t, std::vector<int>>>>({{{1, {1, {1, 1, 1}}}}})));
 ```
 ```
-Set{IdDict{UInt64, Pair{UInt64, Vector{Int32}}}}
+Set{IdDict{UInt64, Pair{UInt64, Vector{Int32}}}}<T>
 ```

-As mentioned before, any boxable type including proxies themself can be used as arguments directly, without manually having to call `box` or `unbox<T>`.
+As mentioned before, any boxable type, including proxies themself, can be used as arguments directly without manually having to call `box` or `unbox`.
+If an argument is not (un)boxable, a compile-time error is thrown which makes this way of calling functions much, much safer than the C-APIs `jl_call`.

 ### Calling C++ Functions from julia

 The previous section dealt with calling julia-side functions from C++.
-Now we will learn how to call C++-side functions from julia.
-To do this without using the C-API (which can call C-only functions directly but has no mechanism of calling C++-only functions), we need to limit our understanding of "functions" to actually mean C++-lambdas.
+We will now learn how to call C++-side functions from julia.
+To do this without using the C-API (which can call C-only functions directly but has no mechanism for calling C++-only functions), we need shift our understanding where with "Functions" we mean "Lambdas".

-It is vital that you are familiar with lambdas, their syntax such as trailing return types, what capturing means and how templated lambdas work in C++20.
+> It is vital that you are familiar with lambdas, their syntax (such as trailing return types), what capturing means and how templated lambdas work in C++20.
 If this is not the case, please consult the [official documentation](https://en.cppreference.com/w/cpp/language/lambda) before continuing.

 To call a specific C++ lambda from julia, we first need to *register* it.